maialenz/movieQuiz/README.md

 - To my mentor Rohit Sharma for all the time spent on giving me tips, advise, suggestions and sharing your great knowledge to make sure I did not panic when the project became very confused and I was lost.

-- To Scott from Tutor support for helping me getting my ideas straight and giving me documentation to read to understand how to iterate through json files.
+- To Scott from Student support for helping me getting my ideas straight and giving me documentation to read to understand how to iterate through json files.

+- To Sean from Student support for helping me write the path to fix issues in URL and differences in roots between gitpod and github.
+All pages are working as they should thanks to him!

 - To my partner for the time spend thorougly testing my game and being next to me on all those difficult times while creating this projects.